-- 3. Complete your 16 NCAA-approved core-course credits in eight academic semesters or four consecutive academic years from the start of ninth grade.
-If you graduate from high school early, you still must meet core-course requirements. - 4.
-Earn a minimum 2.3 core-course GPA. - Ask your high school counselor to upload your final official transcript with proof of graduation to your Eligibility Center account.
+- Complete your 16 NCAA-approved core-course credits in eight semesters from your initial start of ninth grade.
+If you graduate from high school early, you still must meet core-course requirements. - Meet the 10/7 requirement by completing 10 of your 16 NCAA-approved core-course credits, including seven in English, math or science, before the start of your seventh semester.

+- " Students with solely international academic credentials (including Canada) are not required to meet the 10/7 requirement. - 4.
+Earn a minimum 2.3 core-course GPA. - 5.
+Ask your high school counselor to upload your final official transcript with proof of graduation to your Eligibility Center account. - 6.
+Receive academic and amateurism certifications from the Eligibility Center.